folm/bcoin/docs/Wallet-System.md

 doesn't seem to add any benefit in practice.

 The wallet database can contain many different wallets, with many different accounts, with many different addresses for each account.
-Bcoin should theoretically be able to scale to hundreds of thousands of wallets/accounts/addresses.
+Folmcoin should theoretically be able to scale to hundreds of thousands of wallets/accounts/addresses.